systemd-ask-password — Query the user for a system password

 message specified on the command line.
 When run from a TTY it will query a password on the TTY and print it to standard output.
 When run with no TTY or with

---no-tty it will use the the password system-wide and allow active users to respond via
+--no-tty it will use the system-wide query mechanism, which allows active users to respond via

 The purpose of this tool is to query system-wide passwords — that is passwords not attached to a specific user account.
 Examples include: unlocking encrypted hard disks when they are plugged in or at boot, entering an SSL certificate passphrase for web and VPN servers.